Distributed ledger technology law: Issue of legal validity and update of code on DLT

-Issue of automation of smart contracts and 'Oracles'
+Automated smart contracts and 'Oracles'

 To facilitate the self-execution, a smart contract needs access to sources of event information through which the execution of its terms and conditions is assessed.
 "In the interest rate swap example, the distributed ledger must have access to assets of the parties in order to fulfil the parties' payment obligations, and it must have access to a provider of interest rate information."
 The solutions to the issue of access to assets vary and may be solved through locking and release of assets in smart contract as it is performed through use of cryptocurrency Ether on Ethereum blockchain or by introducing new mechanism of access to assets like 'cash states' proposed by Corda distributed ledger.
 The solution to the issue of access to information may require use of so-called 'Oracles' – an external party (or a machine) providing the judgement to determine whether or not respective conditions under the agreement have been met.
 "Turning again to the interest rate swap example, an oracle could be used to provide interest rate information on a payment calculation date.
 The oracle's digital signature would be retained on the distributed ledger so that parties could review the payment process and confirm that payments were made correctly."

 Areas of law

-Ubiquitous dissemination of information technology and the Internet led to a discussion of two opposite legal theories of the regulation of cyberspace.
-According to The Law of the Horse theory proposed by Frank H. Easterbrook, general principles of law governing property, transactions and torts apply to any relationship whether in case of the horse or cyberspace and there is no reason to invent new fields of law designated for each.
-This theory was challenged by Lawrence Lessig, who argued that in case of cyberspace the code may be considered as another way of regulation and therefore the cyberspace may be treated more widely than just another area of relations regulated by conventional legal principles.
-Employing more liberal approach the DLT law may mean the body of law "characterized by a set of rules administered through self-executing smart contracts and decentralized (and potentially autonomous) organizations".
+The spread of information technology and the internet has led to discussion on the legal regulation of cyberspace.
+According to The Law of the Horse theory proposed by Frank H. Easterbrook, general principles of law governing property, transactions and torts apply to any relationship, and no new field of law is needed for cyberspace.
+This theory was challenged by Lawrence Lessig, who argued that in case of cyberspace, the code may be considered a separate form of regulation, where conventional legal principles may not necessarily apply.
+Employing more liberal approach, the DLT law may mean the body of law "characterized by a set of rules administered through self-executing smart contracts and decentralized (and potentially autonomous) organizations".

-As of the beginning of 2018 the DLT law does not constitute a separate field of law rather it encompasses aspects of corporate, contract, investment, banking and finance law.
-According to conservative approach the DLT law may be considered as a part of existent area of law, which may be applied to regulate different aspects of DLT use and new kind of legal relations on blockchain, such as issue of authorisation (electronic signature), admissibility of blockchain evidence in court, status of cryptocurrency and regulation of initial coin offering, use of smart contracts, status of DAO (decentralized autonomous organization) and other.
+As of the beginning of 2018, DLT law does not constitute a separate field of law, and existent law may be applied to regulate different aspects of DLT use and new kind of legal relations on blockchain, such as issue of authorisation (electronic signature), admissibility of blockchain evidence in court, status of cryptocurrency and regulation of initial coin offering, use of smart contracts, status of DAO (decentralized autonomous organization) and other.